Sketching for Sequential Change-Point Detection: Sketching procedure

+Similarly, we can derive the \yc{log-LR} statistic for the time-varying projections.
+For an assumed change-point $\ka = k$, using all observations from $k+1$ to time $t$, we find the log likelihood ratio statistic similar to (\ref{stats}):

-Again, \yc{to obtain the log-GLR statistic}, we replace the unknown $\mu$ with a maximum likelihood estimator using data between the hypothetical change location $k$ and current time $t$.
-Taking the derivative of $\ell(t, k, \mu)$ in (\ref{stats2}) with respect to $\mu$ and setting it to zero, we obtain an equation for the maximum likelihood estimate $\mu^*$.
-As a function of fixed $k$ and $t$, $\mu^*$ needs to satisfy
+Similarly, we replace the unknown post-change mean vector $\mu$ by its maximum likelihood estimator using data in $[k+1, t]$.
+Taking the derivative of $\ell(t, k, \mu)$ in (\ref{stats2}) with respect to $\mu$ and setting it to zero, we obtain an equation that the maximum likelihood estimator $\mu^*$ needs to satisfy